AdaCore/langkit/doc/internals.rst

 Children scopes are the one introduced to materialize different lifetimes, for instance loop scopes, which go out of scope after each iteration.

 All local variables must belong to exactly one scope.
-A block def-refs all variables it contains when the execution flow leaves it.
+A block dec-refs all variables it contains when the execution flow leaves it.